Kong/docs.konghq.com/app/_src/deck/reference/deck_file_kong2kic.md

 `--ingress`
 : Use Kubernetes Ingress API manifests instead of Gateway API manifests.

-`--kicv2`
+`--kic-version`
-:  Generate manifests compatible with KIC v2.x.
+:  Generate manifests for KIC v3 or v2.
+Possible values are 2 or 3. (default "3").

 `--class-name`
 : String to use for "kubernetes.io/ingress.class" ObjectMeta.Annotations and for "parentRefs.name" in the case of HTTPRoute.